adonisjs/v6-docs/content/docs/basics/file_uploads.md

 {
   multipart: {
     /**
-     * Define an array of route patterns for which you want to self
+     * Define an array of route patterns for which you want
-     * process the multipart stream
+     * to self process the multipart stream.
      */
     processManually: ['/assets']
   }